valeriooconte/hermia/README.md

 ## Features

-HermIA leverages **real-time analysis** of the conversation between customer and consultant, providing feedback and suggestions obtained through interaction with an **AI agent** specialized in:
+HermIA leverages **real-time analysis** of the conversation between customer and contractor, providing feedback and suggestions obtained through interaction with an **AI agent** specialized in:
 - Keyword identification
 - Customer sentiment analysis
 - Information extraction